Filling System: Cartridge - Cartridge convertor (Included)

-No service or restoration required, pen is NOS.
+No service or restoration required.
+Pen was purchased by myself on a trip to Japan in 2015.
 We have dip write tested the nib and flushed with clean water.

 Pen barrel and cap are as new with no personalisation.
 Gold plating to clip and trim shows no signs of ware.
 Resin has high gloss sheen.
 Fitted piston convertor.
 We would classify this pen as being in mint condition.
-Pen is supplied in original Sailor packaging, consisting of; wooden box with blue silk interior, outer card box, silk woven pen carrying pouch, spare cartridge convertor, spare ink cartridge, operating and filling instruction leaflet.
+Pen is supplied in original Sailor packaging, consisting of; wooden box with blue silk interior, outer card box, two cartridges, bottled ink convertor, Sailor polishing cloth, signed and dated warranty certificate operating and filling instruction leaflet.

-This unique Sailor Kaga Maki-e Kinsai Gold Series fountain pen, with raised, hand produced Urushi lacquer art design is a truly wonderful collectors piece.
-Not an every day writing instrument, but certainly should be used to make the most of the Sailor 21K flexible nib.
+This unique Sailor Profit Kaga Maki-e writing instrument, with raised, hand produced Urushi lacquer Momiji design, is a truly wonderful collectors piece.
+Perhaps not an everyday writing instrument, but certainly one which should be used, it will always be a talking point amongst friends and work colleagues.

 More about Maki-e